-Science is taught in ten purpose-built laboratories with interactive whiteboards.
-The faculty has a comprehensive stock of textbooks and has a faculty laptop-trolley, which can be used for data-logging, spreadsheets and research.
+Science is taught in eleven purpose-built laboratories with interactive whiteboards.
+The faculty has a comprehensive stock of textbooks and makes use of the ICT facilities to enhance learning and understanding of key concepts.
 The library is well resourced with science-based material for reference and research projects.

 How learning is organised